Forums of Resolution and Procedures

 Identifying Witnesses

 Hearings are scheduled as timely as possible.
 All efforts will be made to provide notice of hearing no less than three (3) days or no more than ten (10) days after a notice of allegations has been issued.
 The Respondent may waive the three-day notice.
 Time limits for scheduling meetings and hearings may be extended at the discretion of the Director.
 If the notice does not include the names of the decision-maker(s) slated for adjudication, the parties will be notified, in writing, at a later time, prior to the hearing.
-Hearings may take place in person or via video conference or other remote technology.
+Typically, hearings are held in person but may also be facilitated virtually remotely in certain circumstances.

 Request to Delay